openstack/openstack-ansible/deploy-guide/source/configure.rst

 Configure credentials for each service in the ``/etc/openstack_deploy/user_secrets.yml`` file.
 Consider using the `Ansible Vault <http://docs.ansible.com/playbooks_vault.html>`_ feature to increase security by encrypting any files that contain credentials.
+You can leverage `osa_ops.encrypt_secrets collection <https://docs.openstack.org/openstack-ansible-ops/latest/encrypt_secrets.html>`_ to automate simplify the process of encryption and further management of secrets.

 Adjust permissions on these files to restrict access by non-privileged users.